 Susan Saint James,

-This remake of the 1946 movie of the same name accounts an affair between a seedy drifter and a seductive wife of a roadside cafe owner.
+This remake of the 1946 movie of the same name accounts an affair between a seedy drifter and a seductive wife of a roadside café owner.
 This begins a chain of events that culminates in murder.
-Based on a novel by James M. Cain.
 Written by

 Craig Clarke <email@example.com>

 This remake of the 1946 film which starred Lana Turner and John Garfield is significantly better than its reputation.
 The script, adapted from James M. Cain's first novel, is by the award-winning playwright David Mamet, while the interesting and focused cinematography is by Sven Nykvist, who did so much exquisite work for Swedish director Ingmar Bergman.
 An excellent cast is led by Jack Nicholson and Jessica Lange, whose cute animal magnetism is well displayed.
 Bob Rafelson, who has to his directorial credit the acclaimed Five Easy Pieces (1970) and The King of Marvin Gardens (1972), both also starring Jack Nicholson, captures the raw animal sex that made Cain's novel so appealing (and shocking) to a depression-era readership and brings it up to date.
 Hollywood movies have gotten more violent and scatological since 1981, but they haven't gotten any sexier.
 This phenomenon is in part due to fears occasioned by the rise of AIDS encouraged by the usual blue stocking people.
 Don't see this movie if sex offends you.